davidmarknelson/share-family-recipes-api/README.md

 `EMAIL_PORT` email port.
 `ADMIN_CODE` is the code to give to users to add to the signup process to become admins.
 `JWT_EXPIRATION_TIME` set time in milliseconds.

-### Installation Guide
-Download or clone project.
-Run `npm install`.
-Create an `.env` file.
-Copy variables from `.env.default` to your `.env` file.
-Create an account at SendGrid, or Ethereal for testing and development, and fill in the related environment variables.
-Create a test and development database and have them running in a separate window.
-Add a code to `ADMIN_CODE` and a time in millisecond to `JWT_EXPIRATION_TIME`.
-Run `npm run api-dev` for development.

 ### Running tests
 Run `npm run test` to execute tests.